 My Go-to Tuna Salad Recipe

 I love making tuna salad with Wild Planet Wild Yellowtail Fillets for an easy lunch or weeknight dinner when I'm tight on time.
-This abundant North Pacific fish is in the tuna family of species, sustainably caught with single-species purse seine nets, which virtually eliminate by-catch of other species while also benefiting the overall marine ecosystem.
-Check out my go-to recipe below.
+This abundant North Pacific fish is similar to tuna, although not a tuna species.
+It’s sustainably caught with single-species purse seine methods, which virtually eliminate by-catch of other species while also benefiting the overall marine ecosystem.
+Check out my go-to recipe for Veggie Packed Tuna Salad Toast.